Child-Centered Documentation

 What's included in the CCD Documentation Toolkit?

-• A 14-day trial of CCD Treatment Plan Generator* and CCD Progress Note Generator* that you can use to practice implementing the CCD framework. (*This trial version is for training purposes and therefore not HIPAA-compliant.
+- Use of the CCD Treatment Plan Generator* and CCD Progress Note Generator* that you can use to practice implementing the CCD framework during the training series. (*The generators are for training purposes and therefore not HIPAA-compliant.
 Please note that CCD Generators are not required to learn or implement the CCD framework.)

 Find Current CCD Training

 Participants can take each section individually and receive CE credit, though it’s recommended that participants take all three courses together.
-Register for all 3 sections using the code “bundle” at check out.
+Register for all 4 sections using the code “bundle4” at check out to receive a discount!

 Child-Centered Documentation Consultation